 Okay.
 Now that that’s been said, let’s look at the coverages that the rental car person may bombard you with.

-Pro tip – Check and see if your credit card company offers any type of coverage for loss of use (the amount a rental agency can stand to lose while the car is being repaired.)
+Pro tip – Check and see if your credit card company offers any type of coverage for rental cars.
 They may have some coverage built in for your rental so long as you use your card to pay for it and the card and rental are in your name.
-If your company doesn’t have this coverage and you don’t have coverage through your own auto insurance, you might want to purchase it from the rental agency.

 3. Stuff stolen from the rental car insurance: You need to check out your homeowners or renters insurance for this one.
 It very well might already cover your belongings even if they’re away from home – like if they’re riding around in your car and get stolen.
 Knowing this ahead of time will make things a lot easier when you’re trying to figure out what to do after your car gets broken into.
 You never know what could happen even if you take steps to prevent a car break-in, so it’s good to know that your belongings are covered somewhere.